Context

 What is Context?

-Context is information about your application’s current state that you pass to the AI.
+Application context is information about your application’s current state that you pass to the AI.
 This allows the AI to:

 - Answer questions about the current page or user